CIROH-UA/ngen-datastream/README.md

-# NextGen Datastream
+# NextGen Water Modeling Framework Datastream
-The datastream automates the process of collecting and formatting input data for NextGen, orchestrating the NextGen run through NextGen In a Box (NGIAB), and handling outputs.
-In its current implementation, the datastream is a shell script that orchestrates each step in the process.
+`ngen-datastream` automates the process of collecting and formatting input data for NextGen, orchestrating the NextGen run through NextGen In a Box (NGIAB), and handling outputs.
+This software allows users to run NextGen in an efficient, _relatively_ painless, and reproducible fashion.

-## Usage
-Hardware - This software is best deploymented on a dedicated host and will consume the majority of resources by default.
-While the datastream will run locally on a user's laptop, the internal algorithms were designed to perform best on a dedicated host.
-Complete datastream run for a day over VPU 09 takes about 7 minutes on a free AWS t2.2xlarge ec2 instance (8vCPU,32GB) with CFE, PET, and NOM NGEN configuration.
+`Hardware` - While `ngen-datastream` will run locally on a user's laptop, it is often the case that NextGen runs are so large that running on a dedicated host will be optimal.

+`Speed` - Complete datastream run for a day over VPU 09 takes about 7 minutes on a free AWS t2.2xlarge ec2 instance (8vCPU, 32GB) with CFE, PET, and NOM NextGen configuration.
-Scalability - Horizontal scaling is achieved by splitting the problem spatially.
-A datastream execution takes a geopackage (either as cli arg or via `RESOURCE_DIR`), which provides the spatial domain overwhich to run.

 ## [Install](https://github.com/CIROH-UA/ngen-datastream/blob/main/INSTALL.md)

 ## Run it
+`ngen-datastream` can be executed using cli args or a configuration file.
 ```
 > ./ngen-datastream/scripts/stream.sh --help

 Usage: ./ngen-datastream/scripts/stream.sh [options]
 Either provide a datastream configuration file
-  -c, --CONF-FILE           <Path to datastream configuration file>
+  -c, --CONF_FILE          <Path to datastream configuration file>
 or run with cli args
   -s, --START_DATE          <YYYYMMDDHHMM or "DAILY">
   -e, --END_DATE            <YYYYMMDDHHMM>
   -d, --DATA_PATH           <Path to write to>
   -r, --RESOURCE_PATH       <Path to resource directory>
-  -t, --RELATIVE_TO         <Path to prepend to all paths>
+  -g, --GEOPACAKGE          <Path to geopackage file>
+  -G, --GEOPACAKGE_ATTR     <Path to geopackage attributes file>
   -S, --S3_MOUNT            <Path to mount s3 bucket to>
+  -o, --S3_PREFIX           <File prefix within s3 mount>
   -i, --SUBSET_ID_TYPE      <Hydrofabric id type>
   -I, --SUBSET_ID           <Hydrofabric id to subset>
   -v, --HYDROFABRIC_VERSION <Hydrofabric version>
   -n, --NPROCS              <Process limit>
 ```
-Example command for the the DAILY run
+Example command for the the DAILY run:
 ```
 ./ngen-datastream/scripts/stream.sh --CONF_FILE conf_datastream_daily.sh
 ```